ivan4722/dailypuzzle/README.md

 ## Overview

-Similarly to wordle, whoever visits the website will be prompted with a daily puzzle, and a new puzzle will be posted every day at 12 am (est, probably).
+Similarly to wordle, whoever visits the website will be prompted with a daily puzzle, and a new puzzle will be posted every day at the same time.

+Check out the website here: http://linserv1.cims.nyu.edu:24709/

 The site will let users sign in to track their scores, with total puzzles solved, and best streak.
 There is also a leaderboard with current best streak and most problems solved.
 Inspiration was taken from https://www.janestreet.com/puzzles/current-puzzle/, however I want to make the puzzle more solvable and quickly to solve, while having it posted every day rather than every month.